InitKit/InitKit/doc/DESIGN.md

 directives, for example, _start sshd_, into the appropriate action - for an inetd form, it would start listening for connections on the appropriate port, and launch instances of the _sshd_ service to handle incoming connections.

+### Interactions

+#### How they will interact on a typical boot

+##### Init
+Init has a simple job.
+It should reap zombies, be ready for shutdown, and keep s16.restartd running.

+##### s16.restartd
+s16.restard will attempt to connect to repositoryd via RPC.
+This will fail on boot.
+It will load a hard-coded repositoryd service and run it.
+When repositoryd is up, it will establish a connection.
+It will update repositoryd with service state and property changes.

+##### s16.repositoryd
+s16.repositoryd will run and launch svccfg.

+As events occurs (changes of service state or properties), repositoryd will deliver to processes that have subscribed for notification information about these changes.

+##### svccfg
+svccfg will scan for services in the appropriate folder. svccfg will deliver to repositoryd via RPC the serialised representation of these services. svccfg will now tell restartd to launch the s16.svcorder service.

+##### s16.svcorder
+s16.svcorder will scan the dependencies of the services in the default milestone and will ask s16.restartd to launch these services in the right order. svcorder will subscribe to repositoryd service state notifications in order to take the appropriate further action in starting services.
+It will remain running in order to continue to perform the correct actions when a service should stop, as well as to handle requests to shut down by ordering the shutdown milestone.